oldblackcrow/Tricorder-PyPortal-Pynt-with-AdafruitIO/README-What-you-need.md

 Some kind of power switch.
 I used a basic Breadboard-friendly SPDT Slide Switch

 The code was supplied by Adafruit from their PyPortal UI example.
 With some help from the community, I integrated the Garmin LIDAR and AdafruitIO code.
+A big thanks to Neradoc
+#2644 on Adafruit Discord for fixing my MQTT issues!

 Graphics are modifications of images found on https://memory-alpha.fandom.com